bundesliga.com has dug deep into Alaba's life and career to draw a clearer picture of an extraordinary man and footballer.

 2️⃣0️⃣0️⃣th #Bundesliga appearance for @da_27 !
 True @fcbayern legend! 👏⠀ .⠀ .⠀ .⠀ .⠀ ⠀ #FCB #FCBayern #Munich #miasanmia #Bundesliga #Football #Soccer #Germany #fussball #futbol #goals #lovefootball #thebeautifulgame #instasport #team #soccerislife #footy #skills #matchday #player #match #footballgame #ball

 7) Sinsheim school

 Bayern often use loan spells to give their most promising youngsters a chance to gain Bundesliga experience before returning to take up a first-team place.
-Alaba joined Philipp Lahm, Toni Kroos as the most successful examples of that strategy when he came back from six fruitful months at Hoffenheim in summer 2011.
+Alaba joined Philipp Lahm and Toni Kroos as the most successful examples of that strategy when he came back from six fruitful months at Hoffenheim in summer 2011.
 "Personally, I think another year in Hoffenheim would do my development good," Alaba stated at the end of his Sinsheim stint.
-Bayern boss Jupp Heynckes thought otherwise, brought him back to Bavaria and a year later, he had played in a UEFA Champions League semi-final against Real Madrid.
+Bayern boss Jupp Heynckes thought otherwise, brought him back to Bavaria and a year later, he had played in a Champions League semi-final against Real Madrid.

 8) National hero

 Austria is a country where downhill skiers and ski jumpers are the real gods, so for Alaba to become THE most recognisable face in his country's sporting pantheon is quite some feat.
 He's already been at it a while.
 Named in the Under-21 squad as a 17-year-old, Alaba was described as "a jewel, a blessing for Austrian football" by coach Andy Herzog.
 By October 2009, he was becoming his country's youngest senior international while still a junior at 17 years and 112 days, and he was named Austrian Footballer of the Year for the first time in 2011 aged 19.